 Generally, all newly admitted students must take the assessment.
 This requirement may be waived for students who have received credit for a college-level mathematics course from another institution or from AP or IB courses.
-Please see below.

-The Mathematics Placement Assessment is administered online.
+The Mathematics Placement Assessment is administered online through a program called ALEKS.

 - First-year students will access the assessment via SOAR.
 To find SOAR for First-Year Students, please visit myMU, the Monmouth University portal.
 Use the same user ID and password that you have been using to access your Hawkmail@Live account.
 Then, click “eCampus” and you will find the “SOAR” link under the “Communities” section.